SamsDRGMods/DRGLib/Pages/Docs/Guides/Best_practices_and_faq.md

 ## How do I update to a new version of DRGLib?
 First, make sure you [actually need to update]({{ site.baseurl }}{% link Pages/Docs/Guides/When_do_I_need_to_update.md %}).
 Then close your project, delete the DRGLib folder from Content, and follow the [Using DRGLib in your mod]({{ site.baseurl }}{% link Pages/Docs/Tutorials/Using_DRGLib_in_your_mod.md %}) tutorial.

+## [DRGLibStartupComplete]({{ site.baseurl }}{% link Pages/Docs/Interfaces/LIB_I_DRGLib/DRGLibStartupComplete.md %}) isn't getting called, what gives!?

+There are 2 main reasons this might happen:
+1. Your mod is spawning more than a frame after DRGLib.
+The game's mod spawning system spawns all mod init actors on the same frame, but if you're waiting for some reason then that might be why it's not calling.
+You can resolve this by getting a [LIB_A_Main]({{ site.baseurl }}{% link Pages/Docs/Objects/LIB_A_Main.md %}) reference and calling "UpdateInformedActors" on it
+2. You are using the LIB_I_DRGLib on a non-actor.
+Unfortunately the way DRGLib calls DRGLibStartupComplete only works for actors

 # Best practices

 - Wait to set up inputs or pages until [DRGLibStartupComplete]({{ site.baseurl }}{% link Pages/Docs/Interfaces/LIB_I_DRGLib/DRGLibStartupComplete.md %}) is called on your mod actor